Stan Hinton

 What's Involved in a GAO Protest?

 The following discussion is intended only as a summary overview of GAO protest procedures.
 Anyone actually filing a GAO protest should consult and carefully follow the full text of the GAO's bid protest regulations.
-The GAO published a final rule, effective May 1, 2018, establishing a mandatory electronic filing and document dissemination system for the filing of GAO bid protests, including a new, required $350 filing fee.
+The GAO published a final rule, effective May 1, 2018, establishing a mandatory electronic filing and document dissemination system for the filing of GAO bid protests, including a required $350 filing fee.
+Effective October 1, 2024, the filing fee is $500.
 The rule also includes other significant revisions to the GAO's bid protest regulations, including, among many others, clarifications of: (i) the time for filing protests if the basis for a protest of a solicitation impropriety becomes known when no closing time has been established or when no further solicitation submissions are anticipated; (ii) when the agency is required to respond to a protester's request for documents; (iii) the ability of a party to request relevant documents not in the agency's possession; and (iv) the generation and handling of protected and redacted documents.
 These are significant changes, and I urge everyone to become familiar with them before you actually have to file or intervene in a protest because, as we all know, it is difficult enough meeting the tight time frames of a protest without having to learn a new system at the same time.
 Note that you have to become a registered user in the new EPDS system before you can file a protest or intervene, so you might as well get that out of the way before you actually have to participate in a protest.
 I will be revising this page to summarize the new procedures in the coming days.
 Here is a link to the GAO's instructions and tutorials on using the new system.

 What may be protested?
 (4 C.F.R. § 21.0)